jtnystrom/Discount/README.md

 ./spark-submit.sh --motif-set DOCKS/res_10_50_4_0.txt -k 55 -m 10 /path/to/data.fastq stats
 `

-The above uses the universal frequency sampled ordering with the supplied DOCKS set res_10_50_4_0.
+The above command uses the "universal frequency sampled" ordering with the supplied DOCKS motif set res_10_50_4_0.
 It can be used for any k >= 50.
-For 20 <= k < 50, res_10_20_4_0 should be used.
+For 20 <= k < 50, res_10_20_4_0 should be used instead.
+This motif set is used to split the input into evenly sized parts and has no effect on the final result.

+We recommend m = 10 in most cases.
 For other values of m, please obtain a DOCKS set using the link above.

-For all of these commands, multiple input files may be supplied.
-FASTQ and FASTA are supported, and must be uncompressed.
+All example commands shown here accept multiple input files.
+The FASTQ and FASTA formats are supported, and must be uncompressed.

-Example (full counts table output with k-mer sequences, in many cases larger than the input data)
+Example to generate a full counts table output with k-mer sequences (in many cases larger than the input data):

 `
 ./spark-submit.sh --motif-set DOCKS/res_10_50_4_0.txt -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --sequence